binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # Attempt to detect hardened target OS and services running on it.
     nmap -A <target>

-Following is the `nmap` command's result:
+Following is the result for the `nmap` command:
 {title="nmap result", linenos=off, lang=Bash}
     Nmap scan report for <target> (<target ip>)
     Host is up (0.0014s latency).